MarzioMonticelli/python-cryptonet/README.md

 original paper so that to demonstrate the quality of both throughput and accuracy with respect to the results from the original work by Microsoft Research group. . .

+To read more about this project you can found the final report and in the ``documentation`` folder.

 ## What is this repository for?
 This repository is intended for presentation purposes only.